frederic-perez/AmE-dictionary/data/dictionary.md

 __scalper__ _n_ :three::hammer:
 __scam__ _v_ :four::hammer: (scammed)
 __scamper__ _v_ :three::hammer: (scampered, scampering) _Scampered into the van._
-__scant__ _adj_ :six: Scant is an adjective that means "a tiny amount," like your scant attendance at practice this week that results in being benched from the big game. _Details were scant._
+__scant__ _adj_ :seven: Scant is an adjective that means "a tiny amount," like your scant attendance at practice this week that results in being benched from the big game. _Details were scant._
 __scapegoated__ _v_
 __scapular__
 __scar__ _v_ _CIA to=ture scarred man's psyche for years._